-The carrying amounts of other receivables, cash and cash equivalents and other payables are reasonable approximation of fair values due to their short term nature or that they are floating rate instruments that are re-priced to market interest rate on or near the balance sheet date.
+The carrying amounts of other receivables, cash and cash equivalents and other payables are reasonable approximation of fair values due to their short term nature.

-17. Financial risk management objectives and policies
+16. Financial risk management objectives and policies

 The Charity is exposed to financial risks arising from its operations and the use of financial instruments.
 The key financial risks include credit risk and liquidity risk.